Car Care Myths Debunked

 High-octane fuel also protects against engine knock.
 This is when air/fuel mixtures ignite without the sparkplug’s consent.
 Or more simply, pockets of fuel in the engine ignite when they’re not supposed to.
 This causes unwanted vibrations – knocking.

-Check-in your owner’s manual or with a qualified mechanic, but many motorists report a smoother idle and more kilometers out of a tank when using premium fuel.
-If it’s safe in your car, do some experimenting with the kms per tank to see what fuel works best for you.
+Check-in your owner’s manual or with a qualified mechanic, but many motorists report a smoother idle and more kilometres out of a tank when using premium fuel.
+If it’s safe in your car, do some experimenting with the KMS per tank to see what fuel works best for you.

 3: You can wash your car with shampoo and detergent